DamianZaremba/damianzaremba.co.uk/content/_drafts/singles/2016-10-23-a-look-at-low-cost-tap-aggregation.markdown

 switch(config-tap-agg)#mode exclusive
 ```

-This will place all switch ports into errdisabled and enable tap/tool ports.
+This will place all switch ports into error disabled and enable tap/tool ports.

 Next, define our tap ports